Past Was Pagan - Understanding the Ancient Pagan Paradigm

 Community knowledge is the facts a community is expected to believe in order to insure their mutual prosperity and survival.
 Not believing in germ theory and acting upon that knowledge puts many in the community at risk of early death.
 Humans do not exist in isolation from others so a community has the right to expect its members to care about the truths of the physical world.

-Other sources of community knowledge beside nature have been charismatic gurus, cultural tradition, or leaders and sacred texts claiming divine inspiration or secret ancient or alien knowledge.
+Other sources of community knowledge beside nature have been charismatic gurus, institutional traditions, or leaders and sacred texts claiming divine inspiration or secret ancient or alien knowledge.
 These differing sources never agree with each other which results in endless conflict and drama because truth cannot be agreed upon.
 The only potentially peaceful religions are nature based religions.

 In contrast to community knowledge, personal spiritual knowledge is knowledge about your own emotional reactions.
 It is knowledge that only you can really know.
 You cannot expect others to feel the same or to use the same mental model which works for you emotionally.
 This is why Nature Religion is perceptheistic encouraging any divine conception which works best for each individual.
 All personal knowledge is equally valid as long as it does not contradict community knowledge.